junxit/us-congress-bills-111/metadata.md

 - 2009-01-06 — Referred to House Veterans' Affairs
 - 2009-01-06 — Referred to House Ways and Means
 - 2009-01-06 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-01-09 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2009-09-28 — Subcommittee on Disability Assistance and Memorial Affairs Discharged.
+- 2009-11-02 — Considered under suspension of the rules. (consideration: CR H12168-12170)
+- 2009-11-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+174.
+- 2009-11-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-02 — Mr. Walz moved to suspend the rules and pass the bill.
+- 2009-11-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H12168)
+- 2009-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H12168)